Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Arcane Wardens.md

 > - The weakening of leylines and magical interference suggests Warden-sealed wards are under strain.

 ## History
 > The Arcane Wardens were born in the waning decades of the Pre-Rising Age, a response to the first demonic incursion that ravaged the mainland.
-When the invasion reached the Isles, they struck a desperate accord with [[The Infernal Covenant]] (Asmodeus), sealing the invading lieutenants of Orcus with infernal assistance.
+When the invasion reached the Isles, they struck a desperate accord with [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Infernal Covenant]] (Asmodeus), sealing the invading lieutenants of Orcus with infernal assistance.
 In return, the Isles were enveloped by the Rising—an arcane shield that reshaped travel and spellcasting across the region.
 >
 > The cost was high: diminished arcane potency, forbidden histories, and the silencing of those involved. [[The Whispering Hand]], Asmodeus’s appointed witness, ensured no record of the pact could escape glyphbinding.
 The Wardens have since walked a line between public servant and secret keeper.